International travel card: no fees, no hassle

 Hidden fees can quickly drain your travel budget.
 Whether you're exploring city streets or lounging on a tropical beach, the last thing you want is surprise charges eating into your spending money.

-This guide breaks down how travel card fees work, what to watch out for, and how the award-winning Travelex Travel Money Card stands apart as a truly fee-free travel card.
+This guide breaks down how some travel card fees work, what to watch out for, and how the award-winning Travelex Travel Money Card stands apart as a smarter travel card.

-With the Travelex Travel Money Card, you can shop, dine, and withdraw cash overseas without worrying about foreign transaction fees or unfair exchange rate markups.
+With the Travelex Travel Money Card, you can shop, dine, and withdraw cash overseas with less hassle and more confidence wherever you go.

 Understanding Travel Card fees

-Traveling abroad?
-Don’t let hidden ATM fees1, foreign transaction fees or poor exchange rates eat into your budget.
+Travelling abroad?
+Don’t let hidden ATM fees, foreign transaction fees or poor exchange rates eat into your budget.
 Understanding these fees can help you choose the right travel card and avoid unnecessary charges.

 Common Travel Card fees